 While OSHA and NFPA have set schedules for testing emergency systems, your tenants can give you valuable feedback that a simple equipment test cannot.
 For example, an echo effect is created from competing sirens, a malfunctioning speaker produces an unintelligible message, or a dead zone exists near loud machinery.
 "You need to have a layer of many channels, many pathways to talk to people," says Stofa.

 Back to Normal

 While a drill tests your emergency procedures, you should also assess how to get your occupants back to their normal routines, advises Duncanson.
 Make sure your drill encompasses responding to the aftermath of an event, such as handling communication, resuming business operations, and resetting equipment.

 You also need to complete a thorough write-up of a drill, including statistical data.
 This information can fine-tune your procedures, confirm the need for equipment purchases, and motivate your employees.

 "Feedback is really how you prepare your occupants and evaluate them from the standpoint of 'How can we do this better?'" says Duncanson.
 "It lets people know this was not just a one-time event.
 This is a process and part of our natural routine."

-Jennie Morton (email@example.com) is assistant editor of BUILDINGS.
+Originally written by Jennie Morton who was an assistant editor of BUILDINGS.